 Duck: Holy shitoki mushrooms!...That was awesome!

 - Epic Meal Time has of late featured one fellow who digs into their crazy preparations politely with a knife and fork.
 Muscles Glasses has a tendency to give him reproachful looks.

 - In The Fantastic Favio Bros episode "The Horrors of Ecstasy", MaCavio picks up the recently defeated Tony's phone and sees the screen say "message sent" after Tony had threatened to text details of the secret plan to The Hero.
 MaCavio does not realize what this means, instead thinking it's something to do with massages.

-- In Freeman's Mind Gordon dismisses the idea that the HECU marines were sent to cover up the disaster by killing everyone inside.
+- In Freeman's Mind, Gordon dismisses the idea that the HECU marines were sent to cover up the disaster by killing everyone inside (Mostly because of Fridge Logic: Black Mesa is a huge facility that employs a lot of people, so what they're doing would be a Revealing Cover Up).
 Many of his encounters with them involve him yelling over his gunfire that he's on their side and to stop trying to kill him.

 - In one of the least NSFW (but not least disturbing) pages of Ghastly's Ghastly Comic, Freddy misses the point of Chick Tracts and decides to help the Chick Boy...